Updated April 2026

 Document Everything

-Photograph all damage thoroughly.
-For classic cars, detailed photos are critical for accurate repair assessments.
+Photograph all damage thoroughly from multiple angles.
+For classic cars, detailed images are critical for accurate repair assessments.

 3

-Lodge your claim promptly.
-Provide your agreed value documentation and any valuation reports.
+Lodge your claim as soon as possible.
+Have your agreed value documentation and any valuation reports ready.

 4